 Students are required to take Part I and Part II of the same language at levels I (e.g. SPAN1000 & SPAN1001) and not the basic/beginners or level zero (0) courses as they alone do not satisfy the Level I Foreign Language requirement.
-Examples of the Level 0 courses are FREN0101 and SPAN0101).See Foreign Language Guidelines below.
+Examples of the Level zero courses are FREN0101 and SPAN0101).